gcura/Toolset/README.md

 # Toolset
 Tools, scripts, password lists ,etc that I add to a fresh new Kali machine

-Lists of downloads
+Lists of Tools being added.
-1.)
-SecList
+1. SecList